About the Georgia Clean Marina Program

 - If marina ownership or management changes, that marina must inform the committee.
 The committee will then assign an introductory Clean Marina Program training to the new staff.

-How to Apply (application period opening soon)
+How to Apply (application period now closed)